 So far, studies on fiqh and KHI related to inheritance law have been carried out by many, for example, Yuwamanu (2016), Bilfaqih (2016), and Lutfi (2016) conducted research on this issue.
 However, they failed to pay attention on the differences between fiqh inheritance law and KHI in the context of customs and kinship of Indonesian society which is unlike those taking place in the Arab society.
-Meanwhile Utama (2016), Mustofa (2017), and Zahari (2014) tend to see the KHI inheritance

-Commented [u2]: Add references from juris journal and Indonesian journals that Scopus have indexed law partially on certain issues separately.
+Meanwhile Utama (2016), Mustofa (2017), and Zahari (2014) tend to see the KHI inheritance law partially on certain issues separately.
 For example, studies on KHI only focus on the issue on the substitutions of heirs.
-Another trend is to compare the practice of inheritance in Indonesia with three systems of inheritance law, namely custom, Islam and the West (Berinti, 2013).
-These studies do not look at inheritance law issues comprehensively and do not examine contextually what is regulated in the KHI and figh.
+Another trend is to compare the practice of inheritance in Indonesia with three systems of inheritance law, namely custom, Islam, and the West (Berinti, 2013).
+These studies do not look at inheritance law issues comprehensively and do not examine contextually what is regulated in the KHI and fiqh.
 The existing studies delimit themselves to issues regulated in the KHI.